sbleos/sbleos.github.io/README.md

 ## Project Structure

+### Functions

+Firebase Cloud functions using Node.js.
+This directory acts as its own project inside the overall project and is deployed to Firebase.
+All of the functions are exported in `index.js` and automatically runs in the backend in response to an event triggered by Firebase or HTTPS requests.

+> Currently, the Firebase project is on the Spark (free) plan.
+Firebase Cloud Functions are only available for free using the \[deprecated\] Node.js 8 until March 15th, 2021.
+The only way to use Node.js 10 (the current version) is to upgrade to the Blaze (pay-as-you-go) billing plan.
+You get all of the same stuff as the free tier, so you generally will not exceed it and thus will not be billed.
+You can also put a [limit in Google Cloud](https://cloud.google.com/billing/docs/how-to/notify#cap_disable_billing_to_stop_usage) so you do not exceed the plan if you do happen to max out something. *If you upgrade to Blaze, remember to change the Node version to "10" in `functions/package.json`*.

+##### Steps:

+Follow these steps if you want to change any functions.
+1. `npm install -g firebase-tools` Install Firebase CLI if you do not already have it
+2. `npm install` if `functions/node_modules/` does not exist (different from the `node_modules/` on the root level).
+2. `firebase login` Log into Firebase CLI if not logged in
+3. `firebase functions:config:set email.username="club email address" email.password="club email password"` Set the email authentication so `nodemailer` can send emails from the club email account.

+When ready to deploy the functions to Firebase, make sure you are in the `functions/` directory and run run `npm run deploy`.
+You do not need to deploy the entire website, just this code that is run on the Firebase Cloud Functions server.
+You should still commit and push to GitHub.

+> :information_source: `npm run deploy` from *project root* builds the React App and pushes it to the master branch so it can be hosted on GitHub Pages. `npm run deploy` from *`functions/`* only deploys the Node functions to Firebase.

+#### userJoined

+Sends an email notification from the club email account using `nodemailer` to all of the active board members when a new Leo creates an account.
+The email contains the new user's name and email address and reminds the board to verify the account.

+> :information_source: **Troubleshooting**: If you find that emails are not getting sent when a new user signs up, check the Functions logs on the Firebase Console.
+If you get `Error: Invalid login: 534-5.7.14`, you will need to [allow access](https://accounts.google.com/b/0/DisplayUnlockCaptcha) to the club Gmail account so "less secure apps" (ie. `nodemailer`) can log into Gmail.
+Both features are already enabled, but it is not uncommon to be required to give access again. `nodemailer` recognizes that Google is very secure and only allows humans to access Gmail, not bots, so we have to loosen security for it to work. *Note: this will not work if Two-Factor Authentication is enabled.*

 ### Public

-`public/` is the only other directory in the root of the project other than `src/`.
+`public/` is the only other directory in the root of the project that interacts with the React App other than `src/`.
 You can think of it as `src` is compiled into `public`, which creates `build/`, the actual directory that is served as the website (the `build/` directory in the `dev` branch is actually ignored in `.gitignore`, but the entire folder turns into the `master` branch so GitHub Pages can host the site.)

-Basically, `public/` contains the general files a Progressive Web App has.
+Basically, `public/` contains the general files for a Progressive Web App.
 - `index.html`: Contains the icons and manifest for a PWA, as well as the required Bootstrap 4 CSS and JS CDN's.
 If you look at `src/index.js`, the entire App is rendered to `<div id="root"></div>` in `index.html`.
 You should not change `index.html` since the React App is JavaScript that is compiled to the root.
 - `404.html`: This file also should not be changed.
 It is only so the `404` page works properly with GitHub pages.
 You can also notice that `index.html` was changed so the URL works with the browser history.
 - `CNAME`: This is a file for GitHub pages so it knows to redirect sbleos.github.io to [sbleos.org](https://sbleos.org).